SixLabors/docs/articles/fonts/customrendering.md

 >[!NOTE]
 >If you want to draw text onto images, [ImageSharp.Drawing](../imagesharp.drawing/index.md) already provides the rendering layer for you.
 This page is for cases where you want to render glyphs to your own surface or extract geometry for another system.

+Most developers meet Fonts through [ImageSharp.Drawing](../imagesharp.drawing/index.md), where the rendering surface is already handled for you.
+This page is for the next step down: when you want Fonts to do the shaping and glyph decomposition, but you want to decide how those glyphs are painted or exported.

 Custom rendering in Fonts is built around `IGlyphRenderer`. `TextRenderer.RenderTextTo(...)` performs layout and shaping, then sends the result to your renderer as glyphs, layers, figures, and path commands.

 ### When to use it